 We undertook this project as the main contractor for the oldest skatepark building company in the UK.
-A rectangular plot was allocated in a public open space on the Miners' Welfare playing fields in Pilsey in the Derbyshire Dales.
+A rectangular plot was allocated in a public open space on the Miners' Welfare playing fields in Pilsey village, located in the Derbyshire Dales.

-Health and safety specialists ROSPA were pleased with the results of the post-installation inspection, and the finished skatepark was well received and considered a great asset for the town of Pilsey.
+Health and safety specialists ROSPA were pleased with the results of the post-installation inspection, and the finished skatepark was well received and considered a great asset for the village of Pilsey.

 The Pilsey skatepark construction project was completed in five weeks, and the client was delighted with the finished product.
 Lower Pilsley Skatepark is a concrete skatepark set out in a back-and-forth configuration.

 The layout includes a set of quart ramps at one end with a ledge, double hip topped with a short ledge.
 The skatepark has a full-width bank at one end, leading to a mini-ramp.
 It is designed for skateboarders, rollerblades, BMX riders and scooters.